 Transparency and Visibility for All Supply Chain Stakeholders

-For all supply chain partners, from initial order to invoicing and payments and encompassing all back-office business processes, these integrated systems can proactively keep operations running efficiently.
+For all supply chain partners, from initial orders to invoicing and payments and encompassing all back-office business processes, these integrated systems can proactively keep operations running efficiently.
 Driving shipper, carrier and broker collaboration, the accessibility of common systems allows all stakeholders to collectively plan moves, be alerted to changes as they occur, and make real-time adjustments to keep freight transportation networks moving smoothly.

-Integrated TMS and shipper management technology hosted in the cloud is not about one company’s operation becoming more productive.
+Integrated TMS and shipper management technology in the cloud is not about one company’s operation becoming more productive.
 By working on a common platform, all stakeholders in the supply chain can manage freight operations more effectively, make their businesses more cost-efficient and provide better customer service.

 The backbone of supply chain visibility capability is a cloud-based collaboration portal that can be shared and accessed on all types and sizes of computer networks, and on mobile devices.
 These platforms are a dynamic repository of information and a single source of capabilities that are needed across supply chains to keep materials and goods moving efficiently and productively.